jetsonblack/speech/README.md

 ![MoJ CI Pipeline](https://github.com/jetsonblack/speech/actions/workflows/ci.yml/badge.svg?branch=main)

 ### TODO:
-- [ ] Add Login text to the screen (something like, you are logged in as ...)
+- [x] Add Login text to the screen (something like, you are logged in as ...)
-- [ ] add data persistence actually, right now it just bootstraps it in
 - [x] admin CRUD application
 - [x] admin templates for all actions and such
 - [ ] SCRUM-62 Validation